mayixiaobai248/leetcode-questions/42_Trapping_Rain_Water/note.md

 something need to pay attention:

 for the third choice, we need to put i into stack finally, because it can form another groove later.

+# second time

+I can write the frame by myself quickly, but some details need to pay attation, especially the third situation:
+>
+>+ because we need to get the left and mid, so we need to judge whether stack is [] twice.
+>+ use 'while' sentence, because 'i' maybe very big and pop lots of items in stack
+>+ we need to append 'i' at the end of each situation